sharmavins23/TemporaLSM/README.md

 `python3 main.py` or `python main.py`.
 It will automatically output results to the `results` folder for training with `n=10`, `n=100`, and `n=1000` training samples.

+Spreading models can be run via the `SpreadingModel.py` file.
+Simply change the parameters to which model's results you'd like to analyze, and run them.